 Everyone gets to take whatever they find home, as well as a souvenir bottle of gold flakes.
 After you work up an appetite panning for gold, enjoy lunch of grilled reindeer hot dogs.

 Adventure Sixty North, Seward

 Head to the Kenai Peninsula for gold panning along Clear Creek with Adventure Sixty North, just outside of Seward.
 Learn the art of gold panning from the professionals, while being regaled with local history and stories tied to the area.

 You’ll pan in elevated wooden troughs through pay dirt where you’ll have a solid opportunity to find your own Alaskan gold.
 You’ll also search for semi-precious stones like garnet, quartz, amethyst, red jasper, and tourmaline, which are typically found in the 49th state.

 Combine your gold panning activity with a hike to the nearby Exit Glacier for a full afternoon of Alaskan-style fun.
 The two-and-a-half-hour hike will get you up close to one of the state’s most famous glacial ice fields, an amazing opportunity for photography.

 Prospector John’s, Seward

 Just outside of Cooper Landing on the Kenai Peninsula, Prospector John’s is only an hour’s drive from Seward.
-Enjoy the setting adjacent to the beautiful Kenai Lake, surrounded by rugged mountains.
+Enjoy the setting adjacent to one of the most beautiful lakes in the world, Kenai Lake, surrounded by rugged mountains.